Young people have the power and passion to create ripples of good and repair the world.

 Bold.
 Inventive.
 Optimistic.
 Extraordinary.
 These Jewish teen leaders are making their mark in significant ways.

-Some of Peyton’s major milestones include:
+Some of Katelyn’s major milestones include: